-NOTE: the final exam will require a "standard answer sheet" and must be completed with a #2 lead pencil.
-All students must bring this to the final exam.
+NOTE: All tests and the final exam will require a "standard answer sheet" and must be completed with a #2 lead pencil.
+All students must bring these to the tests and final exam.
 Standard answer sheets are available for purchase at the University Book Store.